porrasar/alisa_porras_RealEstate_capstone2/README.md

 intended to be used in house by a real estate investment business owner and customers (current tenants and potential tenants).
 We do our own rehabbing.
+A business, but a business with a purpose. battered women, vets, homeless, elderly

 Currently,
 - the owner keeps records of notes and customer transactions in a spreadsheet